mock-server/mockserver-node/README.md

 grunt.loadNpmTasks('mockserver-grunt');
 ```

-This will result in a both a MockServer and a MockServer Proxy being started on both HTTP and HTTPS ports.

 To control what is started only specify the ports you require.
 For example if you only want to start the MockServer for HTTP only provide this port, if you do this the proxy will not be started and the MockServer will not create an HTTPS endpoint.